tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 .. figure:: images/his_329.jpg

+In the original model this sidechain was placed with the delta nitrogen H-bonding to the backbone oxygen of Asp327 - a seemingly-reasonable conformation consistent with the density, but the AMBER forcefield says it's not stable that way.
 Note that in its existing conformation it's not an outlier (ISOLDE identifies it as the *m90* rotamer with a prevalence of around 13% in high-resolution structures), but nevertheless it looks wrong.
 Flip it so the sidechain NH points towards Asp344 - you can do this using the rotamer tool or simply dragging with the mouse.
 After flipping you should find that not only do you now have the H-bond, but the sidechain ring is nicely parallel to the Trp and the conformation is now the most common of all histidine rotamers (*m-70*, 31.73%).

 .. figure:: images/his_a329_flipped.jpg

-Cases like this (not an outlier by any standard metric, yet still wrong) are some of the hardest modelling issues to catch, often only being found by manual inspection and a practised eye.
+Cases like this (not an outlier by any standard metric, yet still wrong) are some of the hardest modelling issues to catch, often only being found by manual inspection and a practised eye: while one can get a long way by simply working through the current list of outliers, ultimately there is still no substitute for careful inspection of each residue in context with its density and surroundings.

 Before we move on, don't forget to take a look at the equivalent residues on chains B and C!